philj0st/oshimai/readme.md

 - [ ] either fake orientation laggin behind momentum one degree at a frame or implement real angular motion :boat:
 - [ ] have player orientation/rotation figured out. (rotate vectors before applying them)
 - [x] revamp movement with rotation
+- [ ] refactor createStore to use the redux library to be able to use Dan's DevTools :raised_hands:
 - [ ] use rounded values so rotateVecByDeg([1,0], 90) doesn't result in [6.123233995736766e-17, 1]. - or find another datastructure that is more performant.
 - [ ] shoot sideways
 - [ ] cooldowns for rowing and shooting (decrement CD every frame and having a .filter in UPDATE_PLAYER)